 Few plants should be kept constantly wet, fewer should ever be allowed to suffer from lack of moisture.

 Plants as with fashion seem to come and go and come back again.
 Over the last few years Sansevieria started to make somewhat of a comeback.

-These plants make great houseplants due to their versatility in both size and growing conditions.
+The viper’s bowstring hemp makes a great houseplant due to their versatility in both size, use and growing conditions.

 You’ll find Sansevieria used in small dish gardens all the way up into 14″ containers 42″ inches in height.
 They handle full sun, look great on a patio during the spring and summer, but also can go inside into very low light.